 * * * * 2016 LAPSED LATE RENEWALS - SEPTEMBER 30, 2016 DEADLINE * * * *

-Licenses not renewed by MARCH 31, 2016 are now Lapsed-late renewal status.
-You MUST pay the late fee and renew your license before SEPTEMBER 30, 2016 or you will be required to complete a reinstatement application and fee in order to be reinstated.
+Master Cosmetology licenses not renewed by MARCH 31, 2016 are now Lapsed-late renewal status.
+You MUST pay the late fee and renew your license before SEPTEMBER 30, 2016 or you will be required to complete a reinstatement application and application fee in order to be reinstated.
 All Master Cosmetology licenses must be renewed.
 The lapsed-late renewal period is from April 1, 2016 to September 30, 2016.

 RENEW ONLINE NOW by visiting https://secure.sos.state.ga.us/mylicense in order to expedite the process.
 Renewals are not complete until all documents have been received and processed.
 You should check the Board's website to see if your renewal has been approved.
 A new expiration date indicates that your renewal has been approved.
 Effective July 1, 2012 the Professional Licensing Boards Division no longer prints and/or mails courtesy hard copies of blue wall licenses and pocket cards to licensees free of charge.
 Licensees may download free of charge an electronic version of the professional license.
 To access the electronic version of the professional license, a licensee may access his online license record at https://plbprint.sos.state.ga.us/printlicense/.
 Licensees wishing to obtain blue wall licenses and pocket cards may order them via our license renewal website at https://secure.sos.state.ga.us/mylicense.
 Sign in using your User ID and password, then select "Order Pocket Card" from the left side menu.
 A $25.00 charge will apply for all blue wall license/pocket card orders.